Fangqierin/DOME-Monitoring-System/task2/Readme.md

 PS: after call the command, until reboot or manually cancelled using `wpa_cli -i wlan0 enable_network all`, other networks will be disabled.

-Access the router to find the ipaddress of raspberry pi, then ssh to it using ip address instead of hostname.
+If can't access using hostname, access the router to find the ipaddress of raspberry pi, then ssh to it using ip address instead of hostname.

-Why not use hostname: when connecting to a new network, need to edit the config on the router side, it would be more convenient to use a phone of laptop to find the ip address.